Endometriosis

 OBGYNs located in Colorado Springs, CO

 Endometriosis affects about one in every 10 women of reproductive age, causing symptoms that include irregular uterine bleeding and infertility.
-At North Springs Ob/Gyn, Christian J. York, MD, and Jennifer Ziegler, MPA-C, offer diagnosis and treatment for women in Colorado Springs, Colorado, who are suffering from endometriosis so they can enjoy a higher quality of life.
+At North Springs Ob/Gyn, Christian J. York, MD, and his team, offer diagnosis and treatment for women in Colorado Springs, Colorado, who are suffering from endometriosis so they can enjoy a higher quality of life.
 If you have symptoms that suggest endometriosis, call the office to schedule an appointment today.

 Endometriosis Q & A